Who are the new sell-side advisors?

-In the second quarter of 2017, there were almost 30 new sell-side advisors that closed a deal for the first time; eleven percent of those firms were Texas based.
-There were nearly 200 unique professionals that advised on a deal for the first time in this period; however, this does not necessarily indicate that the investment bank that they represent is new to the M&A ecosystem.
+In Q2 2017, there were 30 new sell-side advisors that closed a deal for the first time; 11% of those firms were Texas based.
+There were ~200 unique professionals that advised on a deal for the first time in this period.
+This does not necessarily indicate that the investment bank that they represent is new to the M&A ecosystem.

-For sponsors to better understand the community of available advisors, this next part will profile two intermediaries from the second quarter:
+For sponsors to better understand the community of available advisors, this next part will profile two intermediaries from Q2.

 - Charlotte, NC